 DEPARTMENT OF ENVIRONMENTAL PROTECTION

-The Department of Environmental Protection announces a workshop to which all persons are invited.
+The Department of Environmental Protection announces a public meeting to which all persons are invited.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.